Heading

 How do you know you’re in the Philippines?
 The bus will honk its horn no less than five times in a five minute drive, careening around corners and seeming to drive straight into oncoming traffic, which parted like the Red Sea.
 Whew, we made the flight, but just barely.

 Upon arrival in Cataclan, the luggage saga had multiplied.
-A mere one third of our suitcases had made it onto the flight.
+A mere one third of our suitcases had managed the flight.
 The rest, including vital ministry supplies, was still in Manila.
 We waited an extra hour and a half to determine the fate of the missing luggage.
-The human tendency to fall into worry and despair, especially for those families who were literally missing everything they packed, is to be expected.
-But we serve an amazing God who wants us to trust him, even when our plans fail.
+It is human nature to become dismayed and worried, especially for those families who were missing everything they had packed, but we serve a God who is faithful.

-Thankfully, multiple flights run between the two cities daily and amazingly, after much prayer and paperwork, all of the luggage, including the first missing suitcase was on the very next flight.
-One of our youngest team members who prayed, was delighted at the answer he had received.
+Thankfully, multiple flights run between the two cities daily.
+After prayer, paperwork and phonecalls, all of the luggage including the first missing suitcase appeared with the next flight.
+One of our youngest team members was delighted to have received such a quick and complete answer to his prayer.
 Praise the Lord, for his mercies and for hearing the prayers of children and adults alike.

-The next leg of the journey involved a boat ride on choppy waters with a brisk wind.
-A few of our team members definitely felt the motion of the ocean and not in a good way.
+The next leg of the trip involved a pump boat ride on choppy waters with a brisk wind.
+A few in the group definitely felt the motion of the ocean and not in a good way.

 After our extended day of travels and travails, we arrived at Oasis resort.
 Anita and Joven were joyfully reunited, even though the beans had already been spilled by the airport staff during the luggage fiasco, when they had spoken with Joven on the phone, inadvertently referring to his wife and her whereabouts!

-After a quick lunch, we hit the ground literally running to get ready for the Amazing Race youth event, positioning ourselves at throughout Yapak.
-A number of these locations had to be changed at the last minutes as we couldn't use the Sports court as planned.
+After a quick lunch, we hit the ground literally running to get ready for the Amazing Race youth event, positioning ourselves at various locations throughout Yapak.
+Several of these had been changed at the last minute, due to the local sport court being unavailable.
 Andy and I had the envious position of sitting on the beach and watching the waves roll in, while waiting for the kids to find us.
-As a few of the teenage teams discovered us and received their clue envelope, two much younger boys came up wanting an envelope too.
+As a few of the teenage teams discovered us and received their envelope, two much younger boys came up wanting an envelope too.
 We explained it was a game for the older kids, but they were welcome to attend VBS next week.
-Some of the others stationed at the local school were able to extend invitations to church and youth group, with random kids they met there.
+Some of the others stationed at the local school were also able to also extend invitations to church and youth group with random kids they met there.

 Unfortunately, the day ended with another little mishap not planned by any of us.
 One of our women tripped over a rock and gashed her foot.
-Please pray for quick healing, and that even if tomorrow ‘s plans go awry, God’s purposes would prevail and we would learn to trust the steps he orders, in whatever circumstance we find ourselves.
+Please pray for quick healing, and that even if tomorrow’s plans go awry (and we know they will!)
+God’s purposes will prevail and we would learn to trust the steps he orders, in whatever circumstance we find ourselves.

 More prayer items: House building tomorrow-- safety on job site, tools would work, spirit of co-operation on teams.
 Exam prep for Philipino students-- wisdom and knowledge for tutoring those who need extra help.